marneu/joomlatic/syslogauthlog/README.md

  [Definition]
  failregex =  .* WARNING login admin ADMIN .* from <HOST>$
 ```
-Depending on your distribution you have to check the failregex, the text WARNING should be set for a failed login only.
+Adopt the failregex to your needs, the text WARNING will usually be set only for failed logins.

 ---

 ## History